 - For our salvation and sanctification Christ suffered death on the Cross and then arose.

 - How do we participate in Christ resurrection and live forever in beatitude?

 - The answer is that we, too, must be buried with Christ through baptism—that’s what makes our resurrection possible.
 But there is more.
-In this life we must become “dead to sin and living for God in Christ.”
+In this life we must become “dead to sin and living for God in Christ Jesus.”

-- This conversion goes against our own desires.
+- This conversion goes against many of our own desires.

 - We must not do things we want to do (because they are sinful but attractive).

 - And we must do things we don’t want to do (because to live for God in Christ requires an effort).